2 Capital limits for care homes

-- If your relative has between £14,250 and £23,250 in capital, they have to contribute towards their fees.
+- If your relative has between £14,250 and £23,250 in capital, they have to contribute towards their fees from their savings.
 They will have to pay £1 for every £250 of their savings between £14,250 and £23,250.
-This is known as ‘tariff income’ and they will also need to contribute all of their income towards the fees, except for the personal expenses allowance.
+This is known as ‘tariff income’ and they will also need to contribute the majority of their income towards the fees, except for the personal expenses allowance.

 - If your relative has capital of more than £23,250, they will need to use that capital to pay the full cost of their care.
-If your relative has less than £23,250 in capital, but a weekly income high enough to cover their care home fees, they will be liable for all of their care home fees.
+If your relative has less than £23,250 in capital, but a weekly income that is considered high enough to cover their care home fees, they will be liable for all of their care home fees.

 In Scotland, things work in the same way, although the lower and upper capital limits are £16,500 and £26,500 (2017-18).
 In addition, anyone over 65 assessed as needing care in a care home is eligible to claim personal care payments, and possibly also nursing care payments, to contribute towards the cost of their care (people under 65 may be eligible for nursing care payments).
 These are:

 - £174 per week for personal care